Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 How to get there: 1min walk from the Handicraft Market (Google Maps)

-8) Stand Up Paddle at Tanjung Aru
+8) Stand up paddle at Tanjung Aru

 A 15-minute drive from the city centre lies Kota Kinabalu’s most famous beach, Tanjung Aru Beach.
 It’s known to have some of the best sunsets in the world, which means it gets really crowded in the evening.

-Here’s a hack to enjoy golden hour without jostling among the crowds — a stand up paddle tour!
 After a quick lesson, you’ll paddle out as a group along the coast to a sand bar which offers a more exclusive viewing point of the sunset in front of Tanjung Aru Beach.
 It’s not too tiring and is a nice way to end the day.

-Cost: ~S$28.40/pax (min.
+Cost: From ~S$25/pax (min.
 2pax) — both sunrise and sunset tours are available

-Tour timings: 5:30AM – 8:30AM, 4:30PM – 6:30PM
+Tour timings: 5:50AM – 8:30AM, 4PM – 6:30PM

-9) White Water Rafting at Kiulu River
+9) White water rafting at Kiulu River

 Photo credit: Amazing Borneo